What are the Best Lyme Disease Tests for you?

 Blood Tests

-Blood tests form the first line of defense for Lyme disease detection, extensively used for initial screening.
+Blood tests are the first line of defense for Lyme disease detection and are extensively used for initial screening.
 Blood samples collected are analyzed for specific antibodies that the immune system produces against the Borrelia bacteria.

 Lyme IgG/IgM Antibody Serology, for instance, identifies both IgM and IgG antibodies.
-As the first antibody in the body’s immune response, IgM comes into focus at an early stage, while the presence of IgG antibodies indicates a late-stage infection or previous exposure to the bacteria.
+As the first antibody in the body’s immune response, IgM comes into focus at an early stage.
+In contrast, IgG antibodies indicate a late-stage infection or previous exposure to the bacteria.

-The Lyme Screen Immunoassay (LSA) offers quicker results, employing an antigen to detect Lyme antibodies.
-This LSA is relatively new, that looks for a quicker diagnosis and treatment.
+The Lyme Screen Immunoassay (LSA) offers quicker results.
+It employs an antigen to detect Lyme antibodies, and this relatively new LSA seeks to speed up diagnosis and treatment.

 Another blood-based test, the Lyme Broad Coverage Ab Assay, detects other antibodies against Borrelia, providing comprehensive insight into your body’s immune response.